andyet/fluentconf-native-web-apps/outline.md

     - Add a link to real repo
     - Add validation to form
     - Add user avatar
+    - Switch it over to login with firebase
     - Write module that fetches "all" repos (using github paging API)
     - Add color picker?